Paying the premiums keeps your life insurance coverage active.

-- Get Help From an Agent: While you can find a lot of great life insurance by shopping around online — especially if you’re young and healthy — an independent life insurance agency like ours can help you find the best coverage for the best price with or without a disability waiver of premium rider.
+- Get Help From an Agent: You can find a lot of great life insurance by shopping around online.
+Especially if you’re young and healthy.
+An independent life insurance agency like ours can help you find the best coverage for the best price, with or without a disability waiver of premium rider.

 Who Should Get a Waiver of Premium?

 Here’s the tricky thing about a disability waiver of premium rider: You can never know for sure whether you’ll need it.